Scott Beard Leadership Circle

 2021 BLC Participant

 Our format of intensive, problem-based workshops allows participants to focus on issues COPLAC administrators have identified as crucial.
 Senior COPLAC administrators facilitate workshop sessions as well as mentor attendees.
 The Leadership Circle fosters a leadership network within public liberal arts colleges.
-The next BLC starts in spring 2024 with virtual meetings to build relationships, discuss a case study, and foster the sharing of ideas and models for decision marking, mentoring, and leading.
-Participants will meet in person for 3 days in summer 2024, and mentoring will continue into the 2024 - 25 academic year with ongoing virtual meetings for the cohort.
+The next BLC starts in spring 2025 with virtual meetings to build relationships, discuss a case study, and foster the sharing of ideas and models for decision making, mentoring, and leading.
+Participants will meet in person for 3 days in summer 2025, and mentoring will continue into the 2025 - 26 academic year with ongoing virtual meetings for the cohort.

 “I think as a result of the activities at the circle and throughout the year I am much more disciplined in controlling my defensive reflexes and instead of saying “we can’t” to say “yes; how?”